4less/protal/README.md

 # Protal

 Protal is a reference-based taxonomic profiler for bacterial communities and uses paired-end short reads from shotgun metagenomic sequencing as an input.
-The index is prebuilt and covers the whole taxonomic space from GTDB version r207.
-The index will soon be made available for download.
+The index is prebuilt and covers the whole taxonomic space from GTDB version r214.
+The index is available for download under https://protal.earlham.ac.uk/main.php?site=downloads

 # Installation
-Protal is in the final steps of development and will then be made available via conda.
+Protal is in the final steps of development and is also available via conda.
 In the meantime, you can use a local build process via conda as described below.

 ## Requirements?
 - git